Margot Vella: Background

 Vella was born in Campbelltown, a suburb of Sydney, New South Wales.
 She is of Maltese descent.
 She attended St Patrick's College, Campbelltown, before moving to the United States in 2018 to play college rugby union for Quinnipiac University in Hamden, Connecticut.

 Rugby league career

-2023 season
+2023

 On 29 July 2023, Vella scored two tries on her NRLW debut for the Dragons, recording a 38–12 victory over the Parramatta Eels.
 In August, Vella scored the match winning try in the Dragons round five win over the Wests Tigers at CommBank Stadium.
 She ended her first season with five tries from eight appearances.

+2026

+After three seasons with the Dragons, Vella joined the North Queensland Cowboys for the 2026 NRL Women's season as a replacement player.

+In Round 1 of the 2026 NRL Women's season, she made her debut for the Cowboys in a loss to the Brisbane Broncos.